Kenneth G. Hancock Memorial Award

 The award provides national recognition and honor for outstanding student contributions to furthering the goals of green chemistry through research and/or studies.
 This includes but is not limited to the research, development, and implementation of fundamental and innovative chemical technologies that incorporate the principles of green chemistry into chemical design, manufacture, and use, and that have the potential to be utilized in achieving national pollution prevention goals.

 The recipient of the award receives $1000.
-The award is presented in conjunction with the U.S. EPA Green Chemistry Challange Award Ceremony (TBD) and the annual Green Chemistry & Engineering Conference which will be held June 18-20, 2018, in Portland, Oregon.
+The award is presented in conjunction with the U.S. EPA Green Chemistry Challange Award Ceremony (TBD) and the annual Green Chemistry & Engineering Conference, which will be held June 18-20, 2018, in Portland, Oregon.
 In addition to the monetary award, conference travel and registration is reimbursable up to $2,000 USD.

 The award is open to undergraduate and graduate students, regardless of citizenship or country of study.
 Students who completed their degree prior to May 1 of the year before the application year are not eligible for the award.